-29. Appendix 13 - Looked after children and previously looked after children
+29. Appendix 13 Looked after children (children in care) and

+previously looked after children

-The most common reason for children becoming looked after is as a result of abuse and neglect.
+The most common reason for children becoming looked after or child in care, is as a result of abuse and neglect.
 Our school will ensure that staff have the necessary skills and understanding to keep looked after/previously looked after children safe.
 Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility.

-The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the Local Authority's virtual school head for children in care.
+The designated teacher for looked after children/child in care and the DSL have details of the child's social worker and the name and contact details of the Local Authority's virtual school head for children in care.